Programmer le reTerminal E1002 sous IDE Arduino

 display.epd2.selectSPI(hspi, SPISettings(2000000, MSBFIRST, SPI_MODE0));

-// Initialize display
+// Initialize the ePaper display hardware and driver

 display.init(0);